shanmike/study-materials/Interview Questions/Interview Questions.md

 * **Margin**: Bounded by the margin edge, extends the border area to include an empty area used to separate the element from its neighbors.

 ### Describe Pseudo selectors in CSS.

+A Pseudo selector specifies a style based state of the selected element.
+Examples: *Hover, Active, Disabled, Nth-child, Visited*

+* **Hover**: `:hover` is triggered when the user hovers over an element with a mouse
+* **Active**: `:active` is triggered when the user clicks on an element, and ends with it is released
+* **Disabled**: `:disabled` represents disabled elements that can't be activated (selected, clicked, typed into, etc) If enabled, the element can then be activated or accept focus
+* **Nth-child**: `:nth-child()` is specified with a single arguement, which represents the parttern for matching elements
+* **Visited**: `:visited:` represents linked that the user has already visited

 ### What are the different properties for position and how do they work?
 ### What's the difference between a relative, fixed, absolute and statically positioned element?
 ### What is the transform property and how does it work?